 Sent by facsimile to the nominated facsimile number of the addressee; or

-Sent by electronic transmission or any other similar method of electronic communication to the appropriate nominated electronic address of the addressee.
+Sent by email or any other similar method of electronic communication to the appropriate nominated email address of the addressee.

-For the purposes of rule 23.1, the nominated office, postal address, facsimile number and electronic address of retailers, distributors and meter owners is the information provided to the registry under rule 7.2.2 of the Gas (Switching Arrangements) Rules 2008.
+For the purposes of rule 23.1, each allocation participant must –

+Provide the allocation agent with details of its nominated office, postal address, facsimile number and email address; and

+Notify the allocation agent as soon as practicable of any changes to its nominated office, postal address, facsimile number and email address.

 In the case of an emergency, a person may give notice other than in accordance with rule 23.1, but the person must as soon as practicable, confirm the notice in writing and by a method set out in rule 23.1.